 Landfilling can pose risks to the environment and, despite technical measures such as bottom sealing, can reduce the quality of groundwater and surface water.
 A long-term goal of the EU is to transition to a circular economy that avoids generating waste and uses unavoidable waste as a resource wherever possible.

-Overall the generation of waste, excluding major mineral waste, has increased in the EU in recent years.
+For the EU overall, the generation of waste, excluding major mineral waste, has increased in recent years.
 This poses challenges for waste management and potentially undermining the EU’s objective of reducing its reliance on landfill.
-However, between 2010 and 2020, the total quantity of waste sent to landfill decreased by 27.5%, from 173 million tonnes to 125 million tonnes.
+However, between 2010 and 2022, the total quantity of waste sent to landfill decreased by 21%, from 173 million tonnes to 137 million tonnes.

 Figure 2.
 Municipal waste landfill rates in Europe by country

 Landfill rates for municipal waste, a key waste stream and target of waste policies, vary strongly between European countries.
-Between 2010 and 2021, nearly all countries (except for Germany that landfills very small quantities of waste) reduced their reliance on landfill, with most significant reductions achieved by Lithuania, Slovenia, Estonia, Slovenia, Bulgaria and Finland, as well as Iceland from the EEA's non-EU country group.
+Between 2010 and 2022, nearly all countries (except for Serbia and for Germany that landfills very small quantities of waste) reduced their reliance on landfill.
+Most significant reductions were achieved by Lithuania, Estonia, Slovenia, Latvia and Finland, which reduced landfilling by more than 40%.
 However, some countries made very limited progress.